-According to Solar Power Europe, which represents the interests of the European photovoltaic sector, the European market is currently in transition, changing from a market whose growth was driven by the implementation of guaranteed Feed-in Tariffs to a new market structure, where "prosumers" (producing consumers) will use solar electricity for self-consumption in residential, commercial or industrial sectors.
-The plummeting cost of solar power offers consumers new opportunities, as they have every interest in producing their own electricity for less than price charged by the grid.
+According to Solar Power Europe, which represents the interests of the European photovoltaic sector, the European driven by the implementation of guaranteed Feed-in Tariffs to a new market structure, where "prosumers" (producing consumers) will use solar electricity for self-consumption in residential, commercial or industrial sectors.
+The plummeting cost of solar power offers development.
+Authorized self-consumpconsumers new opportunities, as they tion installation capacities vary from market is currently in transition, chan- have every interest in producing their country to country.
+In March 2016 the ging from a market whose growth was own electricity for less than price charged by the grid.